 Staff and JLL subsequently met with five developers, who shared general concepts for their projects.
 This information was presented to the Village Board, who directed Staff and JLL to continue discussions with two developers and gather more details about their financial capacity and project approach.
 The Trustees toured sites that have been developed by both firms, and we engaged economic development consultant Ryan, LLC to examine the economic viability of their proposals.
-After thoughtful consideration and input from our independent development advisors, the Village Board unanimously determined that Five Thirty-One Partners and their proposal represent the best option for the future of our community.
+After thoughtful consideration and input from our independent development advisors, the Village Board unanimously determined that Five Thirty One Partners and their proposal represent the best option for the future of our community.

-In meetings with the Trustees, Five Thirty-One leaders proactively emphasized their understanding of residents' wishes and concerns regarding development in River Forest, committed to responsiveness throughout the review process, and quickly applied early Trustee feedback to draft designs (such as increasing on-site parking).
-Five Thirty-One Partners' business model is to build and own the property long-term, signifying a commitment to River Forest.
+In meetings with the Trustees, Five Thirty One leaders proactively emphasized their understanding of residents' wishes and concerns regarding development in River Forest, committed to responsiveness throughout the review process, and quickly applied early Trustee feedback to draft designs (such as increasing on-site parking).
+Five Thirty One Partners' business model is to build and own the property long-term, signifying a commitment to River Forest.

-3. What is the process and timeline moving forward, including gathering resident feedback, negotiating with the proposed developer, Village Board formal consideration of the development, breaking ground, and completing the project?
+14. What is the process and timeline moving forward, including gathering resident feedback, negotiating with the proposed developer, Village Board formal consideration of the development, breaking ground, and completing the project?

-The next steps for the Madison Street development follow the Village's standard Planned Development review process:
+The steps for the Madison Street development follow the Village's standard Planned Development review process:

-- 1) Open Houses: While not a formal required part of the process, the Village Board wants to ensure there are ample opportunities for resident feedback.
+- a.
+Open Houses: While not a formal required part of the process, the Village Board wanted to ensure there are ample opportunities for residents to learn about the proposal, ask questions and provide feedback.
+The Village held three Open Houses between January 22 and February 5, which were attended by Village Staff and the proposed developers.
 Feedback from Open Houses will be provided to the Village Board and Development Review Board for their consideration.

-Open Houses will take place at [Roosevelt Middle School](#) on January 22 from 5pm-9pm and the [River Forest Civic Center](#) on January 24 from 9am-1pm. - 2) Planned Development (PD) Process: The project will go through the formal PD approval process, including public meetings, Development Review Board consideration, and Village Board approvals.
+- b.
+Planned Development (PD) Process: The project will go through the formal PD approval process, including public meetings, Development Review Board consideration, and Village Board approvals.
 This process ensures that zoning, site design, traffic, parking, and other community concerns are addressed.
 We expect this process will take about five months.
-The first step of the process will be formal introduction of the project to the [Village Board on January 26](#). - 3) Construction Approvals and Permitting: After PD approval, the developer will obtain all necessary permits before construction can begin.

-- 4) Groundbreaking and Construction: The developer will commence construction according to the approved plans.
-The Village will monitor progress throughout the project to ensure compliance with approvals and standards. - 5) Project Completion: The timeline for completion will depend on the scale of the development and market conditions.
+The process commenced with the formal introduction of the project to the Village Board at its January 26 meeting. - c.
+Construction Approvals and Permitting: After PD approval, the developer will obtain all necessary permits before construction can begin. - d.
+Groundbreaking and Construction: The developer will commence construction according to the approved plans.
+The Village will monitor progress throughout the project to ensure compliance with approvals and standards. - e.
+Project Completion: The timeline for completion will depend on the scale of the development and market conditions.
 Residents will continue to be updated through Village communications.